serilog-mssql/serilog-sinks-mssqlserver/README.md

 ```
 The log event properties `User` and `Other` will now be placed in the corresponding column upon logging.
 The property name must match a column name in your table.

-#### Excluding redundant properties
+#### Excluding redundant items from the Properties column

 By default the additional properties will still be included in the XML data saved to the Properties column (assuming that is not disabled via the storeProperties parameter).
 That's consistent with the idea behind structured logging, and makes it easier to convert the log data to another (e.g. NoSql) storage platform later if desired.

 However, if the data is to stay in SQL Server, then the additional properties may not need to be saved in both columns and XML.
 Use the *excludeAdditionalProperties* parameter in the sink configuration to exclude the redundant properties from the XML.

-### Saving the Log Event
+### Saving the Log Event data

-If desired, the *saveLogEvent* parameter will save the event as JSON to the LogEvent column.
-Default is false (leaving the column null).
+By default the log event JSON is stored to the LogEvent column.
+This can be disabled with the *storeLogEvent* parameter.